rameshkithsiri/hoverscroll/README.md

 # hoverscroll
-Jquery mouseover scroll bars with pure jquery and CSS
+Jquery mouseover scroll bars with pure jquery and CSS.
+You dont want to drag this. only mouse over. fast and easy to use.